 Individuals in New Orleans who experience traumatic brain injury (TBI) due to the negligence of others have more than just a physical condition.
 These victims also experience psychiatric symptoms as well.
 Psychiatric conditions can occur after suffering from a physical injury even when the physical injury may be improving.
 Post-traumatic stress disorder (PTSD) and depression are two of the more common psychiatric conditions that occur after a traumatic brain injury.
 Individuals who experience a TBI are thought to be at higher risk for developing depression and/or PTSD.

 An individual who suffers from the psychiatric condition, PTSD, experience symptoms of an emotional kind.
 They are reminded with these symptoms of the trauma they experienced.
 Furthermore, likelihoods of developing PTSD after a trauma is increased by the seriousness of the injury.
 However, some individuals tend to be more susceptible to it than others.

-What are the Most Common Reasons for Developing PTSD?
+The Most Common Reasons for Developing PTSD are: